MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/usb-audio-not-playing.md

 ---
 title: USB audio device not playing
-description: This article discusses the "Audio services not responding" error. ms.date: 10/27/2022
+description: This article discusses the "Audio services not responding" error. ms.date: 10/28/2022
 ---

 # USB audio device not playing

-This article discusses the "Audio services not responding" error and USB audio device does not work in Windows 10 version 1703.
+This article discusses the "Audio services not responding" error and USB audio device doesn't work in Windows 10 version 1703.

 ## Symptoms